WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

    > As you gain more experience it's a good idea to keep a separate "everything version" of your CV for yourself that just grows and grows forever.
 You can pick and choose which bits are relevant when tailoring a CV for a role you're applying for - and even if the old bits don't make it in to your submitted CV ever, it's helpful to have them around to remind yourself of your achievements before an interview.

 Finally, once you think you're done, check your CV at least three times for spelling and grammatical errors.
-Use any tools available to you to help (Grammarly, Textio, even just Word) and then ask a few friends or colleagues to proof read it as well.
+Use any tools available to you to help (like Grammarly, or even just Word) and then ask a few friends or colleagues to proof read it as well.

 **Send a covering letter.**